Priyansh6747/Red-Black-Tree-Visualizer/README.md

 If you'd like to contribute, here are some ideas for future features:

-1. Add Save/Load functionality to store and retrieve trees.
-2. Implement animations for rotations and recoloring during balancing.
+1. Implement animations for rotations and recoloring during balancing.
-3. Extend UI with advanced features using libraries like Dear ImGui.
+2. Extend UI with advanced features using libraries like Dear ImGui.
-4. Provide export/import functionality in formats like JSON.
+3. Provide export/import functionality in formats like JSON.
-5. We’re open to suggestions and contributions that improve usability and learning outcomes.
+4. We’re open to suggestions and contributions that improve usability and learning outcomes.